nearfriend/nearfriend/README.md

 ---

-# ✨ Developer Quote
+# 💡 Developer Mindset

 <div align="center">

-> “Consistency beats intensity.”
+> “Build simple.
+Make it work.
+Then make it better.”

 </div>